-Remember that your agent or broker is your advocate and their goal is to recommend the best options for your business.
-To do this, they’ll consider the needs of your business and what additional services may be most beneficial to you, such as free COBRA administration.
-By doing some of the legwork for you, an agent or broker can save you time and even money.
+Remember that your agent or broker is your advocate, and their goal is to recommend the best options for your business.
+They’ll consider the needs of your business and what additional services may be the most beneficial to you, such as free COBRA administration.
+By doing some of the legwork for you, an agent or broker can save you time and money.

 No, purchasing health insurance through an agent or broker does not cost you anything.
-An agent or broker’s pay or commission is already built into your rates or accounted for, so you’ll pay the same monthly premium whether you purchase your health insurance on your own or through a licensed insurance agent or broker.
+An agent or broker’s pay or commission is already accounted for or built into your rates, so you’ll pay the same monthly premium whether you purchase health insurance on your own or through a licensed insurance agent or broker.